HL7/cql/input/pages/03-developersguide.md

 #### Parameter Binding

-> Parameter binding was introduced in CQL 2.0, and is trial-use {: .note-info}
+> Parameter binding was introduced in CQL 2.0, and is trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
+{: .note-info}

 The `bind` clause of the `include` declaration allows values for parameters in the included library to be specified as expressions that may reference parameters in the current library.
 Bind expressions are evaluated in the same context as any parameter value expression, in that they only have access to parameter definitions in the current library and may not contain any retrieve expressions.